-Barr calls prospect of Trump running for president again ‘dismaying’ and GOP should ‘look forward’ to others
+Barr calls prospect of Trump running for president again ‘dismaying,’ says GOP should ‘look forward’ to others

 “Accepted!”
 Trump yelled, slamming the table with his palm.

-Barr did not resign then, though he would do later that month.
+Barr did not resign then, though he would do so later that month.

 Barr’s criticism of Trump, too, is not absolute.
 Even in concluding that the Republican Party should move on to new candidates, Barr writes that he “appreciated the many successes the President delivered for the American people,” and that he “admired the fact that the President forged forward with this positive agenda in the face of bitter, implacable attacks.”